 U.S. Embassy Closed for Routine Citizenship Appointments Until August 13: The U.S. Embassy in Copenhagen is closed for critical renovation work until August 12.
 We will reopen for passport and CRBA services on August 13.
 We regret the inconvenience caused by this temporary closure.
 The Embassy will process cases as quickly as possible when we reopen, but there will likely be increased wait times for passports and CRBA’s for several weeks while we work through a backlog due to this temporary closure.
 We remain OPEN for mail-in passport renewals for adults and emergency services to U.S. citizens in the Kingdom of Denmark.
 U.S. citizens who do not hold a valid U.S. passport and have emergency travel needs may reach out to us by email at CopenhagenACS@state.gov to schedule an appointment for an emergency passport.
 We will be working remotely during the renovation so please write to the email address noted above to ensure a timely response.

-Commercial Flights between Denmark and the United States Remain Available: SAS Airlines runs nonstop flights between Copenhagen to Chicago, Newark, and San Francisco.
-If you have an SAS airline ticket for travel to other U.S. destinations, do not assume the flight is guaranteed.
+Commercial Flights between Denmark and the United States Remain Available: SAS Airlines resumed nonstop flights between Copenhagen to Chicago and New York on June 10.
+However, if you have an SAS airline ticket for summer travel to other U.S. destinations, do not assume the flight is guaranteed.
 SAS has previously cancelled flights with short notice; check with SAS to see if your flight is confirmed.
 From Kastrup Airport there are multiple flights per week on various air carriers to other European hubs from which you can board a U.S.-bound flight.
 Flight routes from Kastrup Airport are being added or modified frequently.
 Book tickets directly with your airline.
 Check with your airline directly to see if your flight is confirmed.

 Danish Border Restrictions: The Danish border closure – imposed on March 14 – remains in place for tourism-related travel from the United States.
 There is no definitive date when travelers from the United States will be permitted to enter Denmark for tourism-related travel.
 Most residents in the EU, the Schengen Area, and the United Kingdom may enter Denmark for tourism-related travel if they have a lodging reservation in Denmark for six nights or longer.
-Detailed information – including a full list of Danish border closure exceptions – can be found on the Danish government COVID-19 information page (available in English).
+Detailed information can be found on the Danish government COVID-19 information page (available in English).